To its advocates the A' Level is the gold standard for post-16 education. To its detractors, it demands too much focus, too early.

 A Level students tend to choose subjects of a similar type, usually split between humanities (English, History, Economics...) or sciences (Maths, Physics, Chemistry...).
 Languages tend to sit fairly easily within both camps.

 Largely as a result of this specialisation, over the last five years the International Baccalaureate has begun to nip at the A' Levels heels.
-You can read more of IB versus A level below, but the key to which one to choose lies with the student: Does he or she want to specialise, or does he/she enjoy and perform equally well at science, art, languages, and social science?
+You can read more of IB versus A level in articles across the site, but the key to which one to choose lies with the student: Does he or she want to specialise, or does he/she enjoy and perform equally well at science, art, languages, and social science?

 IB students take six subjects, three at higher level and three at standard level.
 These subjects are studied for two years and are examined at the end of that two year period.